rjmcoder/GutBrainIE_2025_Baseline/README.md

 - **Test with pre-trained models:** Directly import our fine-tuned models for generating and evaluating predictions.
 - **Evaluate provided outputs:** Use the supplied model outputs and directly run the evaluation as detailed in the TL;DR section.

+Evaluation results on the dev set and on all of the training sets, along with detailed explanations of the employed evaluation metrics, are available at the [CHALLENGE WEBSITE](https://hereditary.dei.unipd.it/challenges/gutbrainie/2025/).

 ---

 ## Getting Started